helloukeje/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the mode of the file hello to a designated function
+ a script that sets the mode of the file hello the same as olleh’s mode